 For now, keep in mind what Strong’s Concordance is NOT.
 It is NOT theology, the study of Theos, God.
 It does not give any new knowledge, it reveals no truths, does not layout any religious concepts, draws no theological conclusions.
 All it does is organize words based on their roots and gives some guidance notes which we can analyze.

 I will conclude by saying that I’m using Strong’s so that visitors know I’m not doing my translations or using my own words; this is a 3rd party.
 James Strong, just like the one hundred translators of the King James Bible, is criticized like all other authors, for his authenticity and orientation.
 But the fundamental question is, are they honest and truthful in what they render?
 Are they trying to be accurate and faithful to the original?
 These are works done in the late 1600s and 1800s.
 That’s long before a lot of scientific information about the nature of the universe, the nature of humans, neurons, and the mind was around.

 Today, some 300-400 years later, despite their weaknesses, outweighed by their strengths, both the KJV translation and Strong’s Exhaustive Concordance are considered mainstays in the quest to understand and unlock Bible meaning.

 This blog post is an excerpt from chapter 3.5 of Origin of the Universe

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Strong’s Exhaustive Concordance – Valid Bible Study Aid … or not?
+Please use the Social Network links just below to share this information from The Explanation, Strong’s Exhaustive Concordance – Valid Bible Study Aid … or not?